Welcome to Courage Campaign!

 Courage Campaign Staff

 Dr. Paul Song, Executive Chairman: Paul Song has been involved in progressive politics, both in California and nationally, for years.
 Dr. Song is a board certified radiation oncologist and tireless advocate for universal healthcare.
 In 2013, he was named by California Insurance Commissioner Dave Jones as the very first visiting fellow in the California Department of Insurance.
 Dr. Song currently serves as an executive board member of Physicians for a National Health Program California and on the boards of Liberty in North Korea and People for the American Way.

-Eddie Kurtz, Political Director: A theatre director in a previous life, Eddie leads Courage Campaign's online operations.
+Eddie Kurtz, Executive Director: A theatre director in a previous life, Eddie served as Political Director -- leading Courage Campaign's campaign work -- prior to his promotion to Executive Director.
 He managed our campaign to pass California's Homeowner Bill of Rights in 2012 and the Lifesaving Intelligent Firearms Enforcement (LIFE) Act in 2013.
 He also directed online operations for the Millionaires Tax of 2012, the precursor to the historic Proposition 30.
 Prior to his time at Courage, Eddie served as Communications Associate at Brave New Films and worked to elect Congressman Jerry McNerney and President Obama.
 Originally from Kansas City, Eddie is a proud graduate of the Coro Fellows Program in Public Affairs, as well as Washington University in St. Louis and the University of North Carolina School of the Arts.